xplosionmind/tommi.space/content/jam/public/Tomminess.md

 - getting super pumped and enthusiastic when people/friends he met in different occasions or in different context meet between each other thanks to his mediation.
 - both using and being <q>🤯</q> very (or too) often
 - being [always last-minute](Last-minuTommi.md)
-- please, if you know Tommi, write him what you think is missing, and, if accurate, it will be added.
+- please, if you know Tommi, get in touch if you think is missing, and, if accurate, it will be added.

+## Past meanings

+As Tomminess is based on who Tommi is, some stuff gets old as Tommi, incredibly, matures.
+There are some past meanings of Tomminess that are not so true anymore.

+- getting overblown by **anxiety** when…
+	- …some interpersonal relationship is trembling
+	- …people seem to be uninterested in what he has to say
+- alternating extreme **misanthropy** with insane **social overwhelmingness**
+- hating to feel and to appear mainstream, thus restlessly looking for an alternative and **original way** to **be noticed**

 ## Tommi =